Satisfactory Progress

 • The prospectus is to be completed in the fourth year, ideally by the end of the seventh term and at the latest by the end of the eighth term.

-Summer after G4 year: dissertation work (chapter 1 or 2), including fieldwork
+Summer after G4 year: dissertation work, including fieldwork

 • After the approval of the prospectus, at least one chapter per year must be submitted to the dissertation committee.
 Ideally, students submit one chapter per semester.